SheaMeyers/simple-banking-app/README.md

 Run the command `rake db:reset` (or commands `rake db:create` and `rake db:migrate`) to initialize the database

-Optional: You can run the command `user = User.login('Admin', 'admin')` to load the fixtures defined in `/test/fixtures/`
+Optional: You can run the command `rake db:fixtures:load` to load the fixtures defined in `/test/fixtures/`

 ## Test Suite